-a) List of group entities considered for consolidation
+a) List of group entities considered for consolidation.

-Name of the Principle Total balance sheet equity (as Total balance sheet assets (as entity / country activity of the stated in the accounting balance stated in the accounting balance of incorporation entity sheet of the legal entity) sheet of the legal entity) Nil Nil Nil Nil b) The aggregate amount of capital deficiencies in all subsidiaries which are not included in the regulatory scope of consolidation i.e. that are deducted:
+Name of the entity / Principle activity of the Total balance sheet Total balance sheet country of entity equity (as stated in the assets (as stated in the incorporation accounting balance accounting balance sheet of the legal sheet of the legal entity) entity) Nil Nil Nil Nil b) The aggregate amount of capital deficiencies in all subsidiaries which are not included in the regulatory scope of consolidation i.e., that are deducted:

+Name of the Principle activity Total balance sheet % of bank's Capital

+subsidiaries / of the entity equity (as stated in holding in the Deficiency

+country of the accounting total equity

-subsidiaries / • Total balance sheet equity (as stated in the accounting balance holding in Capital Deficiency country of incorporation entity sheet of the legal entity the total equity Nil Nil Nil Nil Nil c) The aggregate amount (e.g. current book value) of the bank's total interests in insurance entities, which are risk-weighted:
+incorporation balance sheet of

+the legal entity

+Nil Nil Nil Nil Nil

+c) The aggregate amount (e.g. current book value) of the bank's total interests in insurance entities, which are risk-weighted:

-Name of the Principle Total balance sheet equity % of bank's Quantitative impact subsidiaries / activity of the (as stated in the accounting holding in the on regulatory country of entity balance sheet of the legal total capital of using risk incorporation entity equity/Proportion weighting method of voting power versus using the full deduction method Nil Nil Nil Nil Nil a) Capital Structure b) Equity Capital:
+Name of the Principle activity Total balance % of bank's holding Quantitative subsidiaries / of the entity sheet equity (as in the total impact on country of stated in the equity/Proportion of regulatory capital incorporation accounting voting power of using risk balance sheet of weighting method the legal entity versus using the full deduction method Nil Nil Nil Nil Nil a) Capital Structure b) Equity Capital:

-DF-2: Capital Structure
+DF-2: Capital Adequacy